 In July 2011, Moler Barber College in Oakland was sold to Frank and Christina Quattro, Owners of Quattro Barber Colleges Corp.
 Then in January 2014, Moler Barber College of San Pablo, CA became a satellite location of the main school in Oakland.
 Moler Barber College of Hayward opened in November 2016 also as a satellite of main school in Oakland.
-In 2018, with much enthusiasm, Moler opened two Cosmetology schools: a satellite in Hayward and a Branch in Santa Clara, California.
+In 2018, with much enthusiasm, Moler opened the Cosmetology program at a satellite in Hayward, California.
 In 2020, we added Esthetics to our programs to further support the expanded community need for personal hair, nail, skincare, makeup and facial services.